Snappsu/Coding-Bootcamp/README.md

 5. Install the latest version of the library
 6. Click on Tools > Boards > NodeMCU 1.0...

-## 3. If there is extra plugin need and where to download the plugin
+## 3. If there is extra plugin needed and where to download the plugin

 ## 4. How to upload sketches to the module